Neovim: Plugins to get started

 /home/dev/.local/share/nvim/site

 We want to install plugins there, what do we do?
-Create a pack folder.
-Then create a folder with any name you want.
-Let's name the package github because why not?
+Create a pack directory.
+Then create another directory with any name.
+Let's use the name github because why not?
 So the full path for our plugins will be this.

 /home/dev/.local/share/nvim/site/pack/github

-So to install a plugin like lualine and have it load automatically, we should place it here.
+So to install a plugin like mini.nvim and have it load automatically, we should place it here.

 To know more about packages in Neovim read the help page.